JKirchartz/jkirchartz.github.com/_posts/2012-06-06-rocking-stackoverflow-sites-to.md

 ---
 layout: post
 title: "Rocking StackOverflow: Sites to Troubleshoot Code in Your Browser"
-tags:
+tags: article html javascript regex
-- article
-- html
-- javascript
-- regex
 ---

 [StackOverflow](http://stackoverflow.com/) is an awesome community, devs helping devs become better devs, it's nice.
 More often than not, solving these problems will require setting up a test somewhere, for javascript that's easy just use [jsfiddle](http://jsfiddle.net/), but other languages you might have some work to do.
-I often hear my fellow dev's asking "Is there a JSFiddle for..." almost any programing language.
+I often hear my fellow dev's asking "Is there a JSFiddle for&hellip;" almost any programing language.
 Well, friend, here's my list of sites and sandboxes that make troubleshooting all sorts of code a lot easier: